Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Conduct a photogrammetry project for topographical mapping

-- Use Leica Photogrammetry Suite (LPS) to perform a block triangulation of overlapping aerial images
+- Use photogrammetry software to perform a block triangulation of overlapping aerial images

-- Use ERDAS Stereo Analyst to retrieve distances and elevation information from stereo photos
+- Use geospatial software to produce photogrammetric products and retrieve distances and elevation information from stereo images